matfat55/OSshift/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 - **Technology Stack**: We've decided on Electron, React, and TypeScript as the core technologies
-- **Global Hotkey Handling**: Need to research the best library for cross-platform global hotkey detection
+- **Global Hotkey Handling**: Need to research the best library for cross-platform global hotkey detection (iohook or electron-global-shortcut)
 - **Window Management**: Need to determine the optimal approach for creating a small, persistent window
 - **Secure Storage**: Evaluating options for secure API key storage (electron-store with encryption vs. system keychain)
 - **UI Design**: Planning a minimal, non-intrusive interface that can be easily toggled
-- **Electron Installation**: Need to resolve issues with Electron installation, possibly by downgrading Node.js to a version compatible with Electron (current Node.js version is v22.14.0)

-## Open Questions
+## Open Questions (and some answers from the dev)

-- What specific AI providers should be supported in the initial release?
+- Q: What specific AI providers should be supported in the initial release?
+  - A: Openrouter's entire model selection, along with openai and anthropic.
-- Should chat history be stored locally by default?
+- Q: Should chat history be stored locally by default?
+  - A: Yes, for convenience and privacy.
-- What is the minimum Windows version that should be supported?
+- Q: What is the minimum Windows version that should be supported?
+  - A: Windows 10.
-- Should there be a visible indicator when the application is running in the background?
+- Q: Should there be a visible indicator when the application is running in the background?
+  - A: Yes, in the system tray.
+- Q: Are there plans for MacOS and Linux support?
+  - A: Yes, we plan to support MacOS and Linux in the future, but the current focus for the initial release is on Windows.
-- What customization options should be available to users?
+- Q: What customization options should be available to users?
+  - A: Customizable hotkeys, model selection, and theme options.
-- How should we handle text selection capture across different applications?
+- Q: How should we handle text selection capture across different applications?
-- What Node.js version is compatible with the Electron version we're using?
+  - A: Use the native clipboard API to capture text selections.